Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 mechanism in the "basement" level.
 The only one of its current inhabitants who knows about this is Zorumar.
 The device, called the Anvil of Unmaking, is protected by ancient guardians and traps, some of which can be bypassed by proper prayers to the dwarf god Torag and by diplomacy.
-Activating it will cause it to completely destroy the fortress in 10 minutes.
+Activating the contraption will cause it to completely destroy the fortress in 10 minutes.
 The PCs have that long to run away and get clear.
 Also the tremors and rumbling will definitely put every remaining enemy in the place on high alert, if they weren't already.

 Loot-wise, the most valuable places to hit here are the treasury (obviously), the war room, and Lucien Thrune's person.
 Lucien has a sweet flaming sword, lots